David-Lor/TelegramBot-Webhook-Updates-Receiver-Service/README.md

 - **Telegram**
   - **TELEGRAM_TOKEN**: (**required**) Telegram Bot token.
   - **TELEGRAM_DELETE_WEBHOOK**: (default: `true`) if true, delete the webhook when the application closes.
+  - **TELEGRAM_API_URL**: (default: `https://api.telegram.org`) base URL for the Telegram Bot API, may be changed for using a self-hosted Bot API.
+  - **TELEGRAM_POLLING_TIMEOUT**: (default: `10`) timeout in seconds for Telegram getUpdates long-polling individual requests.
 - **Redis**
   - **REDIS_URL**: (optional) if specified, put bot updates on a queue of the given Redis server.
 URL example: `redis://localhost:6379`.
   - **REDIS_QUEUE_NAME**: (default: `telegram_bot`) name of the Redis queue where bot updates are put.

 ## Upcoming features...

-- MQTT integration
-- AMQP integration
-- Integrate with ngrok (auto-load domain from Free plan)
-- Allow creating and/or using self-signed certificates
-- Make the service a library that can be imported on existing bots, so no microservice pattern would be required
 - Refactor example (do not use other branch) when `davidlor/python-git-app` Docker image supports arbitrary Python script running

 ## Changelog

 _Versions prior 1.0.0 are considered experimental and breaking changes may occur on MINOR versions (0.x)_

+- 0.2.0
+  - AMQP integration
+  - Support for Telegram getUpdates long-polling
 - 0.1.0
   - Final version
   - Redis integration
 - 0.0.1
   - Initial PoC script